Gautam Chakroborty

 Gautam Chakroborty (1954 – 27 May 2022) was a Bangladesh Nationalist Party politician and a Jatiya Sangsad member representing the Tangail-6 constituency.
 He also served as the state minister of water resources.

 Early life

-Born in Pakistan, Gautam received his education up to LLB.
+Born in East Pakistan, Gautam received his education up to LLB.

 Career

 Chakroborty was elected to parliament from Tangail-6 (Nagarpur-Delduar) in 1996 and 2001 as a candidate of Bangladesh Nationalist Party (BNP) beating Bangladesh Awami League candidate Khondokar Abdul Baten twice.
 He received the nomination from the party in the 2008 Bangladesh General Election but lost the contest to Ahasanul Islam Titu of Awami League.

 Death

 Chakroborty died from cardiac arrest in the afternoon/evening according to reports on 27 May 2022.